Kalbra/SKUI/docs/usermanuel.md

 The *Configuration* is the initial state in that the program starts with.
 But what if I want change behaviour at runtime and implement logic?

 *Programming* is the right thing to do.
 It happens in the *Node Editor* where you *Connect* different *Nodes* to each other.
 By this you create *Logic Paths* from one *Node* to another.
-One of the easies exampeles for this is the connection between a Slider and a Progress Bar.
+One of the easiest examples for this is the connection between a Slider and a Progress Bar.
 First you create two *Visual* *Nodes*.
 One Slider and One Progress Bar.
 By conecting the *Output* of the Slider *Node* and the *Input* of the Progress Bar *Node* you get a *Connection*.
 Every time you *Control* or in more non Skui words change the Slider, so will the Progress Bar.